Hawkchan7/oss-audit-24BEC10066/README.md

 - Script 3: Shows directory size and permissions
 - Script 4: Analyzes log files
 - Script 5: Generates a manifesto file
+-
+- ## Notes
+-
+All scripts were tested on Ubuntu (WSL) environment and executed successfully via terminal.